ethan33456/price-bot/README.md

 ## How It Works

-1. **Scraping**: The bot visits Best Buy's laptop and desktop computer category pages
+1. **API Query**: Uses Best Buy's official Products API to search for laptops and desktops
-2. **Price Analysis**: Extracts current prices and retail prices for each product
+2. **Price Analysis**: Gets current sale prices and regular prices directly from Best Buy's database
 3. **Discount Calculation**: Identifies products where current price ≤ 35% of retail price (65%+ discount)
 4. **Notification**: Alerts you via console (and email if enabled) when deals are found
 5. **Tracking**: Saves deals to `deals_found.json` to avoid duplicate notifications
 6. **Scheduling**: Repeats the process at your configured interval

+**Why API?** No blocking, fast, reliable, and completely free (50,000 calls/day)!

 ## Output